itssaqib/itssaqib.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a consultant at the <a href="https://www.worldbank.org/en/about/unit/unit-dec/impactevaluation/AI#3">Development Impact - Artificial Intelligence (DIME AI) of the World Bank</a> as well as a doctorate student & stata instructor at the <a href="https://kdischool.ac.kr/">Korean Development Institute (KDI) School of Public Policy and Management</a>.
-Before that, I have been a research associate with the Pakistan Institute of Development Economics (PIDE).
+Before that, I have been a research associate with the <a href="https://pide.org.pk/">Pakistan Institute of Development Economics (PIDE)</a>.

 I am interested in development economics, which addresses how the livelihoods of vulnerable populations can be improved.
 My research interests include economic development, terrorism, education, e-governance, and migration.
 My research work focuses on the impact evaluation of large-scale socioeconomic programs in developing countries.
 I utilize econometric models along with extensive fieldwork to establish causal relationships and address research questions.